DENT6843 Periodontics Clinical Practice I Part 1

 clinical logbook (20%)

-- Students are able to (1) demonstrate knowledge of examination, diagnosis, planning and treatment of patients with periodontal disease; (2) demonstrate knowledge of the structure and function of periodontal tissue; (3) demonstrate knowledge of the initiation, progression and outcomes of periodontal disease; (4) display the periodontic management of patients related to initial periodontal therapy; (5) comprehensive knowledge of the anatomy, histology and physiology of the tissues of the oral cavity and related structures; (6) comprehensive knowledge of infectious, inflammatory and immunological processes in oral diseases with emphasis on the pathogenesis of periodontal diseases; (7) comprehensive knowledge of the periodontal exam and classification of the periodontal diseases; (8) knowledge of behavioural risk factors for periodontal dis- eases and methods for their modification (including tobacco, alcohol and diet); (9) comprehensive knowledge of imaging techniques and their interpretation as they related to the diagnosis of periodontal diseases; (10) comprehensive knowledge in the mechanical non surgical, and/or antimicrobial treatment of periodontal pathologies; (11) comprehensive knowledge of the diagnosis, aetiology and treatment of dentinal sensitivity; (12) comprehensive knowledge of the diagnosis, aetiology and treatment of halitosis; (13) comprehensive knowledge of the periodontal–systemic relationships; (14) comprehensive knowledge of the influence of forces (trauma, parafunction, orthodontic forces, etc.) on the periodontium and related structures and their management; (15) comprehensive knowledge of the mechanisms, effects and interactions of medications used for the management of systemic diseases that may affect periodontal tissues and surrounding structures; and (16) comprehensive knowledge of the mechanisms, effects and interactions of medications used for the prevention and therapy of periodontal diseases; (17) display professional behaviour in the educational and clinical settings,; (18) discuss challenges to professionalism and reflect on professional behaviours in the clinical setting; (19) display critical and insightful self-reflection of their own personal values, wellbeing, personal difficulties and professional performance; (20) respond to professionalism challenges and insightful self reflection by implementing effective management strategies; and (21) comprehensive knowledge of the periodontal-systemic relationships.
+- Students are able to (1) demonstrate knowledge of examination, diagnosis, planning and treatment of patients with periodontal disease; (2) demonstrate knowledge of the structure and function of periodontal tissue; (3) demonstrate knowledge of the initiation, progression and outcomes of periodontal disease; (4) display the periodontic management of patients related to initial periodontal therapy; (5) comprehensive knowledge of the anatomy, histology and physiology of the tissues of the oral cavity and related structures; (6) comprehensive knowledge of infectious, inflammatory and immunological processes in oral diseases with emphasis on the pathogenesis of periodontal diseases; (7) comprehensive knowledge of the periodontal exam and classification of the periodontal diseases; (8) knowledge of behavioural risk factors for periodontal dis- eases and methods for their modification (including tobacco, alcohol and diet); (9) comprehensive knowledge of imaging techniques and their interpretation as they related to the diagnosis of periodontal diseases; (10) comprehensive knowledge in the mechanical non surgical, and/or antimicrobial treatment of periodontal pathologies; (11) comprehensive knowledge in the mechanical non surgical, and/or antimicrobial treatment of periodontal pathologies; (12) comprehensive knowledge of the diagnosis, aetiology and treatment of halitosis; (13) comprehensive knowledge of the periodontal–systemic relationships; (14) comprehensive knowledge of the influence of forces (trauma, parafunction, orthodontic forces, etc.) on the periodontium and related structures and their management; (15) comprehensive knowledge of the mechanisms, effects and interactions of medications used for the management of systemic diseases that may affect periodontal tissues and surrounding structures; (16) comprehensive knowledge of the mechanisms, effects and interactions of medications used for the prevention and therapy of periodontal diseases; (17) display professional behaviour in the educational and clinical settings,; (18) discuss challenges to professionalism and reflect on professional behaviours in the clinical setting; (19) display critical and insightful self-reflection of their own personal values, wellbeing, personal difficulties and professional performance; (20) respond to professionalism challenges and insightful self reflection by implementing effective management strategies; and (21) comprehensive knowledge of the periodontal-systemic relationships.

 Supplementary assessment is not available in this unit.